Instead of practising law, why not make it?

 What do research assistants do?

-Research assistants apply and are assigned to one of five teams:
+Research assistants apply and are assigned to one of four teams:

 - Commercial and Common Law